Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 P. trifoliata and the citrange rootstocks have resistance to phytophthora root rot and are used in heavier soil types where drainage problems are expected or where trees are planted to replace others that have been removed.
-They may be used for all varieties except Eureka lemon.
+They can be used for all varieties except Eureka lemon.
 Benton citrange, however, can be used for this variety.

 Rough lemon is very susceptible to phytophthora root rot but is suitable for all varieties except Ellendale and Imperial mandarins.